 For examples of hearing aid costs through MA companies, see the comparison chart below.

-Medicare Advantage plans, as an alternative to Original Medicare, are administered by private insurance companies.
-According to the Kaiser Family Foundation, 88% of Medicare Advantage plans in the United States offer some hearing aid coverage.
+Medicare Advantage Plans, the alternative way to receive your Medicare benefits, are administered by private insurance companies.
+According to the Kaiser Family Foundation, 95% of Medicare Advantage Plans in the United States offer some hearing exam or hearing aid coverage.

 Availability of MA plans varies depending on where you live.
 Some parts of the country have more options than others, but you should be able to find at least one plan in your area that helps with hearing aids.
-According to the Kaiser Family Foundation’s review of MA plans available in the United States in 2020, the three largest companies with MA plans were Humana, United HealthCare, and BCBS affiliates.
+According to the Kaiser Family Foundation’s review of MA plans available in the United States in 2022, the three largest companies with MA plans are Humana, United Healthcare, and BCBS affiliates.
 There are other companies with MA plans that may be available in your area.
 These will come up for your review when you search for plans.

-As an example, here is a comparison of HMO plans including the three largest companies and two others that are available in the Jefferson County, Denver, Colorado area.
+As an example, here is a comparison of HMO plans including the three largest companies and one other that are available in the Jefferson County, Denver, Colorado area.
 They all have $0 medical monthly premiums.
-You must stay in network, and prior authorizations and referrals may apply.
-Hearing aid benefit information is based on each plan’s 2021 EOC.
+You must stay in-network, and prior authorizations and referrals may apply.
+Hearing aid benefit information is based on each plan’s 2022 EOC or Summary of Benefits document.

 |Insurance company||Hearing aid benefit|